siddhantparadox/commandrex-cli/README.md

 **Options:**
 - `--debug` or `-d`: Enable debug mode with detailed system information
+- `--no-strict-validation`: Disable strict environment validation for this run/translation
 - `--api-key YOUR_KEY`: Use a specific OpenAI API key for this session
 - `--model MODEL_NAME`: Specify an OpenAI model (default: gpt-4.1-mini-2025-04-14)
 - `--translate "query"` or `-t "query"`: Directly translate a query without entering interactive mode